ndim/gphoto-git-conversion/README.markdown

 and then convert the code from the SVN backup to git repos stored at

     git-repos/

 and `git push` the git repos to the github user `$GITHUB_USER`.

 Subsequent runs of `make` will update the backup, then update the git repos in `git-repos/` and push the changes to github.

+If you want to save the output of the `make` run, you can start it as
+follows:

+    :>nohup.out; nohup make GITHUB_USER=foo & tail --pid $! -f nohup.out